dgraph-io/dgraph/wiki/content/query-language/index.md

 This query will return the nodes that have a parent predicate but only if the type of the parent node has been previously set to `Person`.

+Because the type system is very simple at the moment, the `type` top level function and the `@type` directive are just aliases of existing features of the query language.
+However, as the type system is expanded, this will not remain the case.
+These methods are intended to explicitly signal that the nodes affected by them should be enforced to be of the specified type.
+As the type system gains new features, the types of checks performed on the query results will change with it.

 #### Deleting a type